Rally May Stall For Japan Stock Market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerStart der Berichtssaison: US-Börsen zum Handelsende rot -- ATX nach neuen Allzeithochs letztlich tiefer -- DAX schließt nach Rekord stabil -- Asiens Börsen beenden Handel mehrheitlich stärker
+Börse aktuell - Live TickerATX beendet Handel stärker -- DAX letztlich in Rot -- Wall Street schlussendlich im Minus -- Asiens Börsen schließen mehrheitlich fester -- Nikkei überspringt erstmals 54.000-Punkte-Marke

-Der heimische Aktienmarkt bewegte sich im Dienstagshandel in Rot, während der deutsche Leitindex seitwärts tendierte.
-Die Wall Street zeigte sich schwächer.
-Die Börsen in Fernost wiesen am Dienstag überwiegend grüne Vorzeichen aus.
+Während der heimische Aktienmarkt zur Wochenmitte zulegte, steckte der deutsche Leitindex Verluste ein.
+Die Wall Street zeigte sich eine Spur tiefer.
+An den Börsen in Fernost ging es am Mittwoch mehrheitlich bergauf.